zarr-conventions/zarr-conventions-spec/README.md

   - It provides a way to validate your convention

 - Why is schema not required?
-  - In order to support opaque/provided
+  - In order to support conventions that are designed to be private and therefore do not have a publicly resolvable schema.

 - Why is name recommended?
   - We use it to populate the website showing all conventions; tools also use it for nice metadata representations.

 - Why is name not required?
+  - Name should only be used for human-oriented displays, it isn't required because it isn't strictly necessary for a convention to b useful.

 - Why do you use a UUID for the key?
     - It provides a decentralized version for guaranteed uniqueness

-- *Happy to see a more decentralized possibility to extend Zarr.* However, why is the mehcanism limited to the configuration field and do not apply to the entire `attributes` object?
+- *Happy to see a more decentralized possibility to extend Zarr.* However, why is the machinism limited to the configuration field and do not apply to the entire `attributes` object?
 This limits composability and the possibility for an extension to extend another as it is often done in STAC.

-Category of use-cases
+  - We have heard this immediate reaction from a few library developers and are currently taking it under consideration.
+The tradeoffs are between forwards-compatibility (if the conventions metadata permits setting which other keys are used) and isolation (if conventions are limited to their configuration key).

 # Implementations